GIFT City: Divisions

+As of June 2025, GIFT City had 939 registered entities.
+The hub currently houses 47 insurance firms and 272 funds, with more than 100 foreign companies, half of which joined in the last year.

+The state level approval has been received for both the airport link and the internal extension at GIFT City and are now awaiting the Centre's nod.
+The metro extension inside GIFT City will cover around 7 km.
+It will be linked to the current GNLU-GIFT City metro line.

+Protection of Interest in Aircraft Objects Bill passed in Parliament this year which granted legal authority to the Cape Town Convention in India.
+Modi noted during his address that the new Act opens fresh opportunities for global aircraft leasing companies in India.
+He also pointed to the incentives offered at Gift City, stating that these measures have made India an attractive destination for aircraft leasing.

 Tax benefits

 GIFT City, through its International Financial Services Centre (IFSC), provides several tax benefits aimed at luring both domestic and international investments.
 These incentives include exemptions from certain taxes for companies under the new tax regime, tax holidays for specific sectors, and GST-free services for IFSC SEZ units.
 Further perks include various state subsidies and tax exemptions for exchanges established under the IFSC.

 Liquor Policy in GIFT City

 In December 2023, the Government of Gujarat authorized the controlled consumption of liquor within Gujarat International Finance Tec-City (GIFT City).
 This policy permits liquor to be served in restaurants, hotels, and clubs within GIFT City, but only to its permanent employees and their authorized visitors, as sanctioned by the respective companies' human resources departments.
 The sale of liquor bottles remains prohibited.

 Administration

 Gujarat International Finance Tec-City Company Limited

 The Government of Gujarat formed "Gujarat International Finance Tec-City Company Limited" (GIFTCL) to develop and implement GIFT City through its venture Gujarat Urban Development Company Limited (GUDCL).
 GIFT City is an 886 acre integrated project that creates 62 million square feet of built-up area, including 67% commercial space, 22% residential space and 11% community space.